Derived property formulas part 1: Operations and allowed values

 • Operations can be chained within the If operation using the AND/OR logical operators.

-• The term entity component in the table below is used to refer to all the data fields, properties, identifiers and other data structures belonging to entities that are available to be operated on in the formula.
+• The term entity component in the table below is used to refer to all the data fields, properties, identifiers and other data structures belonging to entities available to be operated on.

 Mathematical operations